 Board Policy 4030 defines Academic Freedom as "essential" to the purpose of the institution.
 It is, however, the responsibility of the instructor to "present to the best of his/her ability the pros and cons of such controversial ideas as he/she may discuss under the protection of academic freedom."
-(IC.9.
-BP4030 with this section highlighted).
+(IC9\01).
 This board policy requires faculty to present data and information fairly and objectively.

 Furthermore, the District Code of Ethics (AP 302.1) includes "Accuracy."
 In the AP, it is defined as providing "information that is accurate, complete, objective, relevant, timely, and understandable."
-(I.C.9.AP 302.1 with this part highlighted).
+(IC9 02).

 In addition to policies and procedures that support the fair and objective presentation of materials to students, the curriculum review process and faculty evaluation also support a professional teaching and learning environment.
-Mendocino College has a rigorous curriculum review process that includes a technical review and committee wide review of each course outline of record (COR).
+Mendocino College has a rigorous curriculum review process that includes a technical review and committee-wide review of each course outline of record (COR).
 Recently, the chair has enacted a process whereby committee members in related disciplines are asked to do a closer review of CORs in order to be an "expert" resource at the committee meetings.
 The committee handbook is clear that the COR contains the content of the course which will be taught by all faculty: "the content listed in the course outline is required to be covered by all faculty teaching the course unless marked as optional."
-(IC.9.Curriculum handbook, page 18)
+(IC9 03).

-Finally, the faculty evaluation process gives students the opportunity to comment on and evaluate their instructor on their preparation, respect for students, encouragement of student participation, and relevance of required textbook.
+Finally, the faculty evaluation process gives students the opportunity to comment on and evaluate their instructors on their preparation, respect for students, encouragement of student participation, and relevance of required textbook.
 These areas along with an open comments section give students an opportunity to give feedback on the fair and objective presentation of course material.
-(IC.9.
-Form C student evaluation of instructor)
+(IC9\04).

-Mendocino College meets this standard.
+The District meets the Standard.
 While faculty are supported in their academic freedom, they also have a responsibility to present the content of their courses with a professional commitment to their discipline, not to their personal convictions.
 Board policies and procedures, the curriculum review process, and faculty evaluations ensure that this standard is met.